inkyvoxel/markbrady.net/index.md

 - Finding, exploiting and securing software vulnerabilities
 - Leading and empowering engineering teams

-I write about software engineering, cyber security and leadership on <a href="https://www.inkyvoxel.com" target="_blank">inkyvoxel.com</a>.
+I write about software engineering, cybersecurity and leadership on <a href="https://www.inkyvoxel.com" target="_blank">inkyvoxel.com</a>.

 Content and opinions on this website are my own.